vmware-tanzu/community-edition/docs/site/content/docs/edge/_index.md

 ---
 version: latest
-title: Kubernetes Platform Documentation | Tanzu Community Edition
+title: Tanzu Documentation | Tanzu Community Edition
 description: Learn how to install, configure, and manage Kubernetes clusters and more.
 Tanzu Community Edition documentation is a great place to get started with Kubernetes and Tanzu.
 cascade:
   layout: docs